Red Hen Publications

 So I had a good deal invested in this interpretation, and to that point Rowling hadn’t given us anything to significantly contradict it.

-I realized that I might turn out to have been taking a scenic cruise down the Martian canals again, but I really was discerning a pattern there.
+I did realize that I might turn out to have been taking a scenic cruise down the Martian canals again, but I really was discerning a pattern there.
 And I saw far too many indications that the pattern really was there to be able to dismiss the “Snape is Dumbledore’s man” component of the pattern any more than I could dismiss all of the indications that Harry was the 6th Horcrux.

 The most prominent indication of the pattern that I was seeing at that moment was that — based upon the last two books and their echoes and reflections of the first two books — I WAS CONVINCED that we were being set up to watch Book 7 echo and reflect major elements, and indeed the primary thrust of PoA.
 And just about all of the events over the course of HBP had conspired to put Snape into the position of stepping directly into the rôle previously portrayed by Sirius Black.
 I mean, really, could anyone claim that Snape’s position at the end of HBP, was significantly different from Black’s position at the opening of PoA?